JDN89/pebble/README.md

 - When arena is more usefule then (m)alloc
 - Why arrays are faster then objects that lie farther apart

+## Idomatic c
+I am writing C but is it idiomatic C?
+Read the Lua source code which is known to be clean and easy to understand.
+Also read the kilo text editor tutorial (1k line editor written in c)

 ## References
 [Crafting interpreters](https://craftinginterpreters.com/) \
 [Writing an interpreter in go](https://interpreterbook.com/) \